Contrast Training – For Strength and Power Development

 Contrast Set Pairs

 Focus on explosiveness during the power exercise.
-Do 2 x Warmup sets of each pair prior to work sets.
+Do 2 x warm-up sets of each pair before work sets.

 Female athlete performing plyometric jump over box